Tax Treaties

 Can I offset a loss on my UK rental property against my French income?

 Under Régime Réel for unfurnished rental, a loss can be offset against other property income (Box 4BB) or against global income up to the applicable cap (Box 4BC).
 Unused deficits can be carried forward using Box 4BD.
 Under Micro-Foncier, losses cannot be created or carried forward.
-For furnished rental, LMNP losses are handled differently — they can be carried forward against future furnished rental income but generally cannot offset other income types.

 I let my UK property furnished as a holiday let.
 Does the 2026 Micro-BIC change affect me?

 Yes.
-From 2025 income (declared in 2026), unclassified holiday lets — including most Airbnb-type lets — have a reduced Micro-BIC ceiling of €15,000 and a 30% allowance (down from the previous 50%).
-If your gross receipts exceeded €15,000 in 2025, you cannot use Micro-BIC for that income and must use Régime Réel.
-If you have a star-rated classified property, the ceiling remains at €77,700 with a 50% allowance.
+From 2025 income (declared in 2026), the Micro-BIC ceiling for UK furnished holiday lets is €15,000 with a 30% allowance — reduced from the previous 50%.
+If your gross receipts exceeded €15,000 in 2025, you cannot use Micro-BIC and must use Régime Réel instead.

 Do I need to declare the UK rental property as a foreign account on Form 3916?